emmaneugene/CS102-social-magnet/README.md

 Use `run.bat` or `run.sh` to run the application.

+By default, the Social Magnet Service should be running on `localhost:8080/magnet`.

+However, should the server be on another location, simply modify `run.bat` or `run.sh` to update the server URL.

 #### Testing

 Because the tests require the database to be reset, ensure that database credentials are stored in `scripts/env.sh` or `scripts/env.bat` before running tests.